 Against vibe coding

 This is a curated bunch of recent internets blog-sphere writing against vibe coding.
 Most of them made it to HN front page at some point and I just collected them in my bookmarks because I simply thought it would be good to collect such articles and no other reason.
-This post neither means that I'm personally against vibe coding nor does it mean that I am for it.
+The links are in order of me discovering / stumbling upon them.
+Btw, this post does not mean that I'm personally against vibe coding.
+I am just collecting these for academic purposes.

 - Roger Goldfinger in his post "Claude Code is a Slot Machine" https://rgoldfinger.com/blog/2025-07-26-claude-code-is-a-slot-machine/